After completing this unit, you’ll be able to:

 This is the first status when the attachment is created.
 When a message is sent utilizing batch mode an affixment gets engendered in the working basket and the status is set to “Init”.
 The Annexation Processing Scheduler will only cull ingresses to be processed which has this status.
 From this status, the affixment can become the status “Worker”.

-The Affixment Process Scheduler will fetch annexation with status "Init" and pass these affixments to the soi-disant Annexation "Worker".
-The Annexation Worker is an internal Skyvva component who will process the annexation e.g. deserialize and post the message resulting from the affixment.
-The Annexation Worker transmute the status from "Worker" to "Processing".
+The Affixment Process Scheduler will fetch annexation with status “Init” and pass these affixments to the soi-disant Annexation “Worker”.
+The Annexation Worker is an internal Skyvva component that will process the annexation e.g. deserialize and post the message resulting from the affixment.
+The Annexation Worker transmute the status from “Worker” to “Processing”.

 The Annexation Worker sets this status when it processes the affixment.
 When the Affixment Worker can process the annexation prosperously it will abstract this affixment from the working basket and move this annexation to history basket.
 If the Annexation Worker can not process the affixment it will set the status to “Failed” and the annexation is kept in the annexation basket and not moved into the history basket.